niklaskorz/tumblate/README.md

 A tumblr template rendering library.
 Written in ES2015 and without dependencies.

+## Why would I need this?

+You probably don't.
+Unless you're working on development tools for tumblr template development, like me.

 ## Installation

 Tumblate is available on npm.
 Just run: